xtokenmarket/js/README.md

 yarn doc
 ```

-This command generates API documentation in HTML format and opens it in a browser.
+This command generates the library documentation in HTML format and opens it in a browser.

 Since types are tracked by Typescript, there's no need to indicate types in JSDoc format.
 For more information, see the [TypeDoc documentation](http://typedoc.org/guides/doccomments/).